 Buy traps made specifically for fruit flies

 The way they work is a combination of the apple cider vinegar plus soap method and the cone method.
-The traps have a funnel shape at the top that allows flies to enter but not exit and the mixture it comes with is simply apple cider vinegar with soap/chemicals to cut the surface tension.
+The traps have a funnel shape at the top that allows flies to enter, but not exit.
+The mixture is simply apple cider vinegar with soap/chemicals to cut the surface tension.

 Call a professional

 If all of these methods fail and you still have fruit flies swarming your produce, trash cans, and sink, call a professional.